 Market and Model

-In the UK, the Renegade is available in a range comprising four different trim levels - Sport, Longitude, Limited and Trailhawk - equipped with efficient turbo-diesel and petrol engines and available in four-wheel drive or front-wheel drive configurations.
-Prices sit in the £19,000 to £30,000 bracket.
-Standard equipment in the well-equipped entry-level Sport includes air conditioning, DAB radio with touchscreen and Bluetooth, electric parking brake, 16-inch alloy wheels, tyre pressure monitoring, and remote central locking.
-Longitude adds features including 17-inch aluminium wheels, six-speaker audio system, roof rails, body coloured door mirrors and handles, cruise control, and front fog lamps.
+In the UK, the Renegade is available in a range comprising five different trim levels - Longitude, Night Eagle, Limited, S and Trailhawk.
+Prices sit in the £23,000 to £36,000 bracket.
+Standard equipment in the well-equipped entry-level Longitude includes air conditioning, DAB radio with touchscreen and Bluetooth, electric parking brake, 17-inch alloy wheels, tyre pressure monitoring, and remote central locking.
+Plus a six-speaker audio system, roof rails, body coloured door mirrors and handles, cruise control, and front fog lamps.

 The Limited version further adds 18-inch aluminium wheels, chromed exhaust tip, Forward Collision Mitigation, heated front seats and steering wheel, leather upholstery, privacy glass and rear parking sensors.
 In case you were wondering where the Renegade is screwed together, yes, it's from the Deep South.
 Of Italy though; coming off the same Melfi production line as the Fiat 500X SUV.

 Cost of Ownership